Teams and business

 2. In the Group Policy Editor, open Administrative Templates > Google > Google Chrome > Password Manager.

-3. Choose Enable saving passwords to the password manager and click Disable > Apply > OK.
+3. Select Enable saving passwords to the password manager, then select Disable > Apply > OK.

-To verify that the built-in password manager is turned off, open Chrome, click the Chrome menu in the toolbar, and choose Settings > Autofill > Passwords.
+To verify that the built-in password manager is turned off, open Chrome, select the Chrome menu in the toolbar, then select Settings > Autofill > Passwords.

 Firefox